Conditional Positional Encodings for Vision Transformers

 \subsection{Setup}

-\myparagraph{Datasets.} Following DeiT \cite{touvron2020training}, we use ILSVRC-2012 ImageNet dataset \cite{deng2009imagenet} with 1K classes and 1.3M images to train all our models.
+\textbf{Datasets.} Following DeiT \citep{touvron2020training}, we use ILSVRC-2012 ImageNet dataset \citep{deng2009imagenet} with 1K classes and 1.3M images to train all our models.
 We report the results on the validation set with 50K images.
-Unlike ViT \cite{dosovitskiy2021an}, we do not use the much larger undisclosed JFT-300M dataset \cite{sun2017revisiting}.
+Unlike ViT \citep{dosovitskiy2021an}, we do not use the much larger undisclosed JFT-300M dataset \citep{sun2017revisiting}.

-\myparagraph{Model variants.} As mentioned before, we also have three models with various sizes to adapt to various computing scenarios.
-The detailed settings are shown in Table~\ref{tab:models_variants}.
+\textbf{Model variants.} We have three models with various sizes to adapt to various computing scenarios.
+The detailed settings are shown in Table~\ref{tab:models_variants} (see \ref{app:arch-var}).
 All experiments in this paper are performed on Tesla V100 machines.
 Training the tiny model for 300 epochs takes about 1.3 days on a single node with 8 V100 GPU cards. \ourssmall and \oursbase take about 1.6 and 2.5 days, respectively.
-Our proposed \peg has little impact on the computational complexity of the models and uses even fewer parameters than the original learnable positional encodings in DeiT, as shown in Sec.~\ref{sec:complexity}.

-\myparagraph{Training details} All the models (except for \oursbase) are trained for 300 epochs with a global batch size of 2048 on Tesla V100 machines using AdamW optimizer \cite{loshchilov2018decoupled}.
-We don't tune the hyper-parameters and strictly comply with the settings in DeiT \cite{touvron2020training}.
-The learning rate is scaled with this formula $lr_{scale} = \frac{0.0005* Batch Size_{global}}{512}$.
-Although it may be sub-optimal for our method, our approach can obtain competitive results compared with \cite{touvron2020training}.
-The detailed hyperparameters are in the supplementary.
+\textbf{Training details} All the models (except for \oursbase) are trained for 300 epochs with a global batch size of 2048 on Tesla V100 machines using AdamW optimizer \citep{loshchilov2018decoupled}.
+We do not tune the hyper-parameters and strictly comply with the settings in DeiT \citep{touvron2020training}.
+The learning rate is scaled with this formula $lr_{\rm scale} = \nicefrac{0.0005 \cdot {\rm Batch Size}_{\rm global}}{512}$.
+The detailed hyperparameters are in the \ref{app:hyp}.